nishill/BME-198F/README.md

 ## Statistical Tests:
 >
 	Random Sampling genes:
-	I randomly looked at a region on each chromosome in the genome and then randomly sampled 10 genes on each chromosom.
+	I randomly looked at a region on each chromosome in the genome and then randomly sampled 10 genes on each chromosome.
 	I then displayed the variant allele frequencies for each variant in the randomly chosen gene.
 This process is a good way to summarize information about a genome as well as capability to compare population specific information between individuals genomes.

 ![Settings Window](https://github.com/nishill/BME-198F/blob/master/pics/raw-allele-frequencies.png)

 >
 	Bootstrapping:
-	To bootstrap I random sampled variant information in a subpopulation in order to gain insight into what the populations behavior is as a whole.
-I graphed the allele frequencies for each bootstrap through a histogram and then fit the Gaussian distribution to the plot.
+	Bootstrapping allows you to measure the accuracy in your dataset.
+I used it in order to gain insight into whole subpopulations.
+To bootstrap I random sampled variant information in a subpopulation for 100 iterations.
+Then I graphed the resulting allele frequencies for each iteration and made a histogram of the data.
+I then constructed the Gaussian Distribution with parameters mean(data) and standard_deviation(data).
+I did this for the Great Britain and Japanese subpopulations in the 1000 Genomes dataset.

 ## Cross Dataset Comparisons: